lancedb/lancedb/docs/src/rag/self_rag.md

 ```

-Agent that formulates an improved query for better retrieval results and then grades the retrieved documents
+Functions that grades the retrieved documents and if required formulates an improved query for better retrieval results

 ```python
 def grade_documents(state) -> Literal["generate", "rewrite"]: